 - consider somewhat lighter VERSION file located in same directory

-#2 Updated by wuttke over 3 years ago
+#2 Updated by wuttke almost 4 years ago

 50k are very little by today's standards.
 So the current solution is not really problematic.

 I do not like very much the idea of adding an extra VERSION file just to save a few nanoseconds.